 Budget is understandably top of mind for any commercial property owner, manager, or developer.
 If you’re investing in an office intercom, you want to choose a robust and reliable system that won’t cost a fortune to install and maintain.
 Your best bet is to choose a wireless office intercom.

 Wireless video intercoms let you enjoy useful features while cutting installation costs.
 Without running wiring throughout the building, you’ll simplify the installation process and save money.
 And without installing sub-stations in every suite, you’ll cut down on hardware costs and avoid the hassle of maintaining multiple devices.

 4. Front desk vs. multi-tenant system

-Not only is a multi-tenant system more convenient for tenants who can speak directly with visitors themselves, but it also saves time for front desk staff.
-When front desk staff doesn’t have to assist or interact with every visitor or courier, they have more time for other important building maintenance tasks.
+A multi-tenant system is more convenient for tenants who can speak directly with visitors themselves, while saving time for front desk staff.
+When front desk staff doesn’t have to assist every visitor or courier, they have more time for other important building maintenance tasks.

 A multi-tenant office intercom is also more convenient for your tenants after business hours.
-For example: If the front desk team leaves and locks the building at 6 pm but some tenants work late, they can still order food for dinner.
-That’s because with a multi-tenant office intercom at the front door, delivery people can place a call to the tenant directly to gain access to the property.
+For example: If the front desk team leaves and locks the building at 6 PM but some tenants work late, they can still order food for dinner.
+That’s because with a multi-tenant office intercom at the front door, delivery people can place a call to the tenant directly to gain property access.